San Antonio Infant Skull Fracture Lawsuit Attorney

 Yes, you can sue for any kind of infant head injury, especially if the injury was caused by a doctor’s negligence.

-As previously stated, nearly half of newborn skull fractures that occur during birth are caused by excessive force from vacuum extractors and forceps.
-As science and medicine becomes more advanced, more and more doctors are realizing that these birthing methods carry more risks than benefits.
-In many cases, it’s safer for mother and baby to go through a c-section than instrumental births.
+Nearly half of newborn skull fractures that occur during birth are caused by excessive force from vacuum extractors and forceps.
+As science and medicine become more advanced, more and more doctors are realizing that these birthing methods carry more risks than benefits.
+In many cases, it’s safer for the mother and baby to go through a c-section than instrumental births.

 If you believe that your baby was injured due to an unnecessary instrumental birth, you have grounds to sue your doctor for damages.
-The San Antonio birth injury lawyers at Janicek Law have what it takes to investigate the details of your birth injury case and determine whether your baby’s head injury was caused by medical malpractice.
+Our San Antonio birth injury lawyers have what it takes to investigate the details of your birth injury case and determine whether your baby’s head injury was caused by medical malpractice.
 From there, we can fight for justice and a fair settlement on your behalf.

 Our San Antonio birth injury lawyers can help you recover financial compensation for the following types of damages:

 If your baby has suffered a skull fracture and/or a traumatic brain injury due to medical malpractice during birth, you have grounds to pursue legal action.
-Our legal team has what it takes to obtain the justice and financial compensation that your family deserves.
-Call us today at 210-366-4949 to schedule a free consultation.
+Our San Antonio brain injury lawyers have what it takes to obtain the justice and financial compensation that your family deserves.
+Call a San Antonio malpractice lawyer today at 210-366-4949 to schedule a free consultation.